InteropIO/finsemble-seed/tests/README.md

 From the root of finsemble-seed:
 1. Run `yarn setup-iocd` and `yarn iocd` at least once to have io.CD available, refer to the main [README](../README.md#installing) for more details.
-2. Set environment variable `BINARY_PATH` to the iocd directory, it should look like "./components/iocd".
-3. Run `yarn server` to serve your local assets.
+2. Run `yarn server` to serve your local assets.
-4. Run `yarn test-iocd` to launch tests.
+3. Run `yarn test-iocd` to launch tests.

 ### To run Playwright tests
 In the root [package.json](../package.json) of finsemble-seed, change the script to: